MarinaWeb22/computer-graphics/README.md

-this a a small training repository for software technik WS23 (BHT)
+this a a small training repository for software engineering (WS23 at BHT)